 What do risk managers do?

-In addition to understanding the organization’s risk, a risk manager defines the companies risk appetite.
-This is done by developing strategies to minimize, eliminate, or transfer the risk.
 Some risks are minimal, either because the consequences are small or the probability of the event is low.
 Those risks may just be assumed by the company, or in other words, they just take the risk.
 Other risks, however, must be eliminated or transferred in the form of insurance.

 Threats and risk factors are quantified and communicated by the use of a risk assessment.
 A risk assessment is a tool used by risk management professionals to examine known risk factors and benchmark them against known probable consequences.

 A risk assessment is used to formulate appropriate ways to eliminate or minimize risk.

-Considering threats from weather and natural disasters to civil unrest and potential competitor mergers and acquisitions, risk managers must be ready to council company leadership on a possible course of action.
+Considering threats from weather and natural disasters to civil unrest and potential competitor mergers and acquisitions, risk managers must be ready to counsel company leadership on a possible course of action.

 In well-staffed organizations, the risk manager may be able to rely on input from peers and subordinates, such as: